marcermarc/DockerMinecraftHelper/README.md

   - FORGE: The forge version.
 E.g. '34.1.25'
   - FABRIC: The fabric version.
 E.g. '0.10.3+build.211'
   - PAPER: The paper build number.
 E.g. '208'

+Old parameters that should no longer be used.
+These still exist for downward compatibility.

+- COMMAND: set the execution command.
+Within the command are different values replaced:
+  - %executable% -> the complete path to the executable (MCDIR + MCEXECUTABLE)
+  - %minram% -> the value of MINRAM
+  - %maxram% -> the value of MAXRAM